 5 Ways to a Smart Start With Baby in Chesapeake, VA

-As a Family oriented provider I am often giving advice to new parents in regards to their children and as we begin the summer writing about infants seems appropriate.
+As a Family-oriented provider we often advise new parents in regards to their children and as we begin the summer writing about infants seems appropriate.

 Parents and health professionals must partner for a healthy baby.
 This is a time of exciting physical and emotional growth.
 Your baby will triple in weight, grow many inches, and learn how to sit and stand.
 Emotionally he/she will develop bonds of love and trust with people around.
 The way you nurture now lays the foundation for a self-confident active toddler.

-Your baby’s health professional are your partners in keeping your infant healthy.
+Your baby’s health professionals are your partners in keeping your infant healthy.
 Health professionals know about child health care, growth, and development.
-You have the day to day experience that makes you an expert on your baby.
-You are the best person to make sure your baby gets the kinds of care he/she needs.
+You have the day-to-day experience that makes you an expert on your baby.
+You are the best person to make sure your baby gets the kind of care he/she needs.

 Social Development: Encourage your baby to feel good about him/her self through praise, spending time together, talking, singing.